Industry

 Today, lenders, borrowers, and LPs often operate on different data.
 Reports are generated separately, distributed manually, and frequently out of sync.

 By 2030, all stakeholders will access the same real-time data through connected portals.
-Borrowers will see their obligations and payment history.
-LPs will see their positions and distributions.
-Fund managers will see the full portfolio.

 One platform.
 One source of truth.